 1. Honor your family or cultural heritage

 This forearm tattoo symbolizes the connection to the person’s Irish heritage and culture.
 The green, living clovers represent the emergence of younger generations from older ones.
-Complete with the names of their current family members, this forearm tattoo is inspirational to anyone who wants to proudly show off their heritage.
+Complete with the names of their current family members, this forearm tattoo could be an idea for anyone who wants to proudly show off their heritage.
 For you, this could mean the flag of your native country or your family’s coat of arms – get creative!

 2. Show off your flower power